24 BEST Things to Do in Merida for Culture, Food & History Nerds

 Museo de la Gastronomia Yucateca

 The museum is divided into two parts.
 The interior front part displays historical artifacts used in the preparation of the cuisine.
-The second part is in a garden at the back of the museum.
+The second part is in an outdoor garden at the back of the museum.
 Here you get to watch tortillas being made by hand, see where the cochinita pibil is cooked underground, and learn about different spices and plants used in Yucatecan cuisine.

 Attached to the museum is a beautiful but pricey restaurant that is worth the splurge.
 At 3:00 PM, the chef brings the cochinita pibil out of its underground pit where it’s been cooking all day.